erikdubois/Ultimate-Linux-Mint-18.2-Cinnamon/README.md

-# Ultimate Linux Mint 18.1 Serena Cinnamon
+# Ultimate Linux Mint 18.2 Serena Cinnamon

+TO BE EDITED AT A LATER DATE WHEN IT IS NO LONGER BETA!!!!

 Let us first take a screenshot of the initial look of Linux Mint 18.1 Serena Cinnamon